Daios Cove Explorers kids club

 The pool bar serves food and drinks from 10am - 6pm and you can dine all day at the Beach House.

-The Greek Taverna has delightful sea views and serves local specialties and fresh fish.
+The Greek Taverna has delightful sea views and serves local specialities and fresh fish.

 Ocean restaurant overlooks the infinity pool and the cove and offers a picturesque setting for à la carte dinner.
 Mediterranean cuisine with a twist!